blackbaud/skyux1/js/sky/src/checklist/docs/demo.md

         - `bb-checklist-categories` &mdash; An array of category names to build category filters at the top of the list.
         - `bb-checklist-select-style` &mdash; *(Optional.)* When set to `single`, the checklist will only allow selection of one item in the checklist.
         - `bb-checklist-is-loading` &mdash; *(Optional.)* User can set to true to give indication that the checklist is loading items.
 Useful for when using remote search.
+        - `bb-checklist-subset-label` &mdash; *(Optional.)* Specifies a label for a checkbox to include or exclude a subset of the checklist items.
+        - `bb-checklist-subset-property` &mdash; *(Optional.)* Specifies a property name that will be used to filter by subset on the checklist items when using local search.
+The property will be set to `true` if it is a member of the subset.
+        - `bb-checklist-subset-exclude` &mdash; *(Optional.)* When using local search, instructs the checklist directive to exclude items with the `bb-checklist-subset-property` set to true when the subset checkbox is selected.
+When this attribute is not present, the checklist directive includes items with the `bb-checklist-subset-property` when the subset checkbox is selected.

 ### Checklist Column Settings ###
     - `bb-checklist-columns` &mdash; Allows you to specify multiple columns of data for the checkbox list.